County (United States): Moderate scope

 In the Mid-Atlantic and Midwest, counties typically provide, at a minimum, courts, public utilities, libraries, hospitals, public health services, parks, roads, law enforcement, and jails.
 There is usually a county registrar, recorder, or clerk (the exact title varies) who collects vital statistics, holds elections (sometimes in coordination with a separate elections office or commission), and prepares or processes certificates of births, deaths, marriages, and dissolutions (divorce decrees).
 The county recorder normally maintains the official record of all real estate transactions.
 Other key county officials include the coroner/medical examiner, treasurer, assessor, auditor, comptroller, and district attorney.

 In most states, the county sheriff is the chief law enforcement officer in the county.
 However, except in major emergencies where clear chains of command are essential, the county sheriff normally does not directly control the police departments of city governments, but merely cooperates with them (e.g., under mutual aid pacts).
 Thus, the most common interaction between county and city law enforcement personnel is when city police officers deliver suspects to sheriff's deputies for detention or incarceration in the county jail.

-In most states, the state courts and local law enforcement are organized and implemented along county boundaries, but nearly all of the substantive and procedural law adjudicated in state trial courts originates from the state legislature and state appellate courts.
+In most states, the state courts and local law enforcement are organized and implemented along county boundaries.
+However, nearly all of the substantive and procedural law adjudicated in state trial courts originates from the state legislature and state appellate courts.
 In other words, most criminal defendants are prosecuted for violations of state law, not local ordinances, and if they, the district attorney, or police seek reforms to the criminal justice system, they will usually have to direct their efforts towards the state legislature rather than the county (which merely implements state law).